timonweb/django-formset-js/README.rst

   Defaults to ``false``.

 ``numberNewForms``:
-  Whether to populate a sequence number to a new form.
+  Whether to populate a sequence number inside a new form.
   Defaults to ``false``.

 Javascript API